 Part 2 has 4 readings and 16 questions.
-You should be able to do all of the readings and score more than 65% (11/16 correct answers) in under 35 minutes.
+You should be able to do all of the readings and score more than 65% (11/16 correct answers) in under 20 minutes.

-If you do not score this well, we suggest that you get assistance to improve your reading speed and comprehension skills.
-Among the many self-help programs available, the preparation books or kits for the Scholastic Achievement Test (SAT) have proven effective.
-Other preparation kits that our students have used successfully are the TOEFL (Test of English as a Foreign Language) and the International English Language Testing System (IELTS).
+If you do not score this well, keep practicing and contact trades assessment@bcit.ca for help.
+There are also a multitude of self-help programs available, such as the preparation books or kits for the Scholastic Achievement Test (SAT), TOEFL (Test of English as a Foreign Language), and the International English Language Testing System (IELTS).
 Public and school libraries, book stores, and the internet offer these and more.